deadc0de6/dotdrop/README.md

-The *if branch* on above template examples will define which part is deployed based on the hostname of the host on which dotdrop is run from.
+The *if branch* on above template examples will define which part is deployed based on the hostname of the host on which dotdrop is run from
 (or the selected profile).

 When done, you can install your dotfiles using